DFoly/DFoly.github.io/_posts/blog/2017-04-10-Bayesian-Regression-in-R.markdown

 1 &amp; 0 &amp; 0 \\
 0 &amp; 1 &amp; 0 \\
 0 &amp; 0 &amp; 1\\
-\end{pmatrix} $
+\end{pmatrix}$

-For sigma, we have set an inverse gamma prior. $p(\sigma^2)\sim \Gamma^{-1} (\dfrac{T_0}{2}, \dfrac{\theta_0}{2}) $.
+For sigma, we have set an inverse gamma prior.
+$p(\sigma^2)\sim \Gamma^{-1} (\dfrac{T_0}{2}, \dfrac{\theta_0}{2})$.
 For this example, we have arbitrarily chosen T0 = 1 and theta0 = 0.1.
 These are often, however, set to small values in practice (Gelman 2006).
 We could do robustness tests by changing our initial priors and seeing if it changes the posterior much.
 If we try and picture changing our theta0 value, a higher value would essentially give us a wider plot with our coefficient being more likely to take on larger values in absolute terms, similar to having a large prior variance on our Beta.

 Now we initialise some matrices to store our results.
 We create a matrix called out which will store all of our draws.
 It will need to have rows equal to the number of draws of our sampler, which in this case is equal to 10,000.
 We also need to create a matrix that will store the results of our forecasts.
 Since we are calculating our forecasts by iterating an equation of the form: